-Quitting drug use is like quitting any substances that makes people happy – like television or snacks.
-Occasional slip ups will occur as a person works their hardest to get clean.
+Quitting drug use is like quitting any substances that make people happy – like television or snacks.
+Occasional slip-ups will occur as a person works their hardest to get clean.

 A relapse can be a difficult thing to understand at times.
 A patient has undergone detox, intensive therapy, counseling, or may even be under medication.
 Why did they go back?

 In fact, a majority of relapses happen to patients when they’re fresh out of rehab (first year).

 Let’s look at some of the most common causes of relapse, and afterward discuss prevention techniques.

 - Mental Health Issues – Negative states of mind, such as depression, anger, and even anxiety, can be a precursor to relapse.
 Somebody can use drugs to attempt to deal with these mental issues.
 For example, a man who’s been clean from alcohol for six months may start drinking again at a social venue to overcome his anxiety and shyness.

 - Negative Outside Pressure – A friend, acquaintance, or total stranger could tempt a sober person to start using again.
 This is especially likely for people who have a hard time making friends.
 Many times, an ex-addict will leave rehab, only to meet up with some of their old drug-using friends and become tempted again.

 - Positive Outside Pressure – Sometimes, you can be around positive influences and find yourself in a situation to drink again.
 An example is if you quit alcohol, but your best friend’s having a birthday party, and everybody wants to take one drink for the birthday boy.